nypl-registry/serialization-agents/README.md

 `shadowcatSerializeViafAgents` - Builds/merges agents in shadowcat that were mapped to a VIAF identifier.

 `removeViafFromShadowcatAgent` - If a VIAF id is not valid (deleted cluster, not lcnaf useInstead) we will set the 'sc:agents'.viaf to false so it can be processed in the uncontrolled workflow.

+`shadowcatSerializeNonViafAgents` - Builds/merges agents in shadowcat that were not mapped to a VIAF id.
+This process runs after the VIAF to allow matching of alt forms to controlled terms already in the agents collection.